 Věra Chytilová's renowned films Daisies (which includes the documentary Journey/Cesta), the provocative Traps and her acclaimed debut feature Something Different (plus the short

-A Bagful of Fleas
+A Bagful of Fleas) are also available.

 1970 Cannes Film Festival / Official Selection